stadium-software/datagrid-showhide-columns-programatically/README.md

    1. Drag a *List* action into the script
    2. Set the List Type to ColumnVisibility
    3. Add columns in sets containing
-      1. Column name (as per the column definition)
+      1. Column name (as per the column definition indicated in screenshot below)
       2. Visibility boolean (booleans do not have quotes in Javascript)

 List Value Example: